Communicating for a Healthier Tomorrow: Insights from the Frontlines

 Every year on 7 April, World Health Day marks the anniversary of the founding of the World Health Organization (WHO) in 1948.
 This year, IABC APAC is celebrating the communicators who serve as the vital link between complex medical science and the communities that depend on it.

-To explore the impact of this work, we spoke with two leading practitioners: Bronwyn Adams, Head of Studio STEM, and Alicia Nally, Senior Communications Advisor at QIMR Berghofer.
+To explore the impact of this work, we spoke with three leading practitioners: Bronwyn Adams, Head of Studio STEM; Alicia Nally, Senior Communications Advisor at QIMR Berghofer (Brisbane, Australia); and Aji Muhawarman, Head of Bureau of Communication and Public Information for the Indonesian Ministry of Health.

 Healthcare communication is a cornerstone of the global health ecosystem, serving as the primary vehicle for driving healthy behaviours and empowering patients.
 As the world commemorates the anniversary of the World Health Organization (WHO), regional experts are sharing insights into how strategic storytelling saves lives.